DeskPet

-A downloadable Desktop Pet for Linux
+A downloadable Desktop Pet for Windows and Linux

 A free and open-source Desktop Pet app for Linux!